 Early diagnosis of Charcot foot is important to stop foot structure deterioration.
 A detailed history will be taken and the foot and ankle will be examined for the classic signs of Charcot foot.
 X-rays and other imaging studies, as well as laboratory tests, may also be ordered.

 Non-surgical treatment for Charcot foot consists of:

 - Immobilization.
 Because the foot and ankle are so fragile during the early stage of Charcot, they must be protected so the weakened bones can repair themselves.
 Complete non-weightbearing is necessary to keep the foot from further collapsing.
 The patient will not be able to walk on the affected foot until the surgeon determines it is safe to do so.
 During this period, the patient may be fitted with a cast, removable boot, or brace, and may be required to use crutches or a wheelchair.
 It may take the bones several months to heal, although it can take considerably longer in some patients.

 - Custom shoes and bracing.
-Shoes with special inserts may be needed after the bones have healed to enable the patient to return to daily activities—as well as help prevent recurrence of Charcot foot, development of ulcers, and possibly amputation.
+Shoes with special inserts may be needed after the bones have healed to enable the patient to return to daily activities, as well as helping prevent recurrence of Charcot foot, development of ulcers, and possible amputation.
 In cases with significant deformity, bracing is also required.

 - Activity modification.
 A modification in activity level may be needed to avoid repetitive trauma to both feet.
 A patient with Charcot in one foot is more likely to develop it in the other foot, so measures must be taken to protect both feet.

 In some cases, the Charcot deformity may become severe enough that surgery is necessary.
 Surgical options may include realignment osteotomy and fusion (correction of deformity), or ostectomy (removal of bony prominence that could cause an ulcer).